 Below are a few reasons why you should consider leash training your dog.
 If you are unsure about your ability to effectively leash train your pup, then why not enroll in a doggy obedience class,

-- A leash is a good community policy that shows respect for your neighbours by not allowing your dog to trespass on their property.
+- A leash is a good community policy that shows respect for your neighbors by not allowing your dog to trespass on their property.

 - Improved companionship.